mduu/SolarLens/README.md

 - Solar Lens is not affiliated with Solar Manager AG.
 The app is designed to work with Solar Manager systems, but it is a separate product developed by Marc Dürst.

-A standalone Apple Watch App showing basic information from *Solar Manager* like the overview of the house energy flow, the solar production and some consumption information.

 # Technology

 * XCode